Dragon-Age-Annual/dragonageannual.art/src/pages/terms-and-conditions.md

 for more details see
 [Paypal's Swedish Merchant Fees](https://www.paypal.com/se/webapps/mpp/merchant-fees)).

-<p role="note">The Swedish merchaant fees are available in Swedish only.
+<p role="note">The Swedish merchant fees are available in Swedish only.
 You will need to use a translator to access the information in other languages.</p>

 ## Ownership & Rights